The

 Below: USS HARNETT COUNTY (LST-821) was also home to

-the Navy Seawolf UH-1B gunships of Light Helicopter Attack Squadron 3 (
+the Navy Seawolf UH-1B gunships of Light Helicopter Attack Squadron 3 (HAL-3).
+Two

 Above: An Army CH-47A “Chinook” heavy-lift helicopter in the